 In recognizing the value of biomonitoring to help inform water quality conditions and trends, Clackamas River Water Partners (CRWP) developed a long-term macroinvertebrate monitoring plan for the lower Clackamas River and its tributaries (Cole 2013).
 This plan recommends routine (annual or biannual) sampling from the lower mainstem Clackamas River; over time these efforts will produce a robust dataset necessary to identify changes in biological conditions when they occur.
-Under this plan, the lower Clackamas River has been sampled in 2013, 2014, 2015, 2018, 2019, and 2022.
-Each year, macroinvertebrates were sampled from five sites in the lower Clackamas River between river miles 0.5 and 20 (21.8 in 2022).
+Under this plan, the lower Clackamas River has been sampled in 2013, 2014, 2015, 2018, 2019, 2022 and 2023.
+Each year, macroinvertebrates were sampled from five sites in the lower Clackamas River between river miles 0.5 and 20 (21.8 only in 2022).
 Sampling was performed using standard field methods, and samples were processed using standard laboratory methods.
 Data were analyzed using macroinvertebrate community metrics known to be responsive to disturbance in western Oregon rivers and streams.

-These six years of CRWP macroinvertebrate monitoring in the lower Clackamas River suggest that community conditions are generally similar between river miles 0 and 21.8, but some minor longitudinal gradients/changes community composition do occur.
+These seven years of CRWP macroinvertebrate monitoring in the lower Clackamas River suggest that community conditions are generally similar between river miles 0 and 20, but some minor longitudinal gradients/changes community composition do occur, particularly between CLKRM11 and CLKRM0.5.
 Furthermore, these conditions are generally similar to those reported by others in 1999, 2000, and 2003, with some indication that conditions may be improved since these earlier studies.
 While the lack of a standard or reference condition for larger rivers in the region precludes an assignment of a condition class to these results, the presence of numerous mayfly, stonefly, and caddisfly (EPT) taxa throughout the lower river suggests that current water quality and habitat conditions are generally suitable for maintenance of diverse native aquatic communities.

-Community conditions measured in 2022 were generally similar to the range of conditions measured from 2013 to 2019.
-These six years of data collectively suggest that changes have largely not occurred to macroinvertebrate community conditions in the lower Clackamas River since 2013; the only potential change indicated by these data occurs as CLKRM11, where a number of community metrics, as well as multi-metric scores, suggest improving ecological conditions.
+Community conditions measured in 2023 were generally similar to the range of conditions measured from 2013 to 2022, with the possible exception of CLKRM0.5.
+These seven years of data collectively suggest that changes have largely not occurred to macroinvertebrate community conditions in the lower Clackamas River since 2013.
+The only potential change indicated by these data occurs as CLKRM0.5, where 2023 multimetric (MM) scores suggest potentially declining ecological conditions.
+Individual community metrics at this site in 2023, including EPT richness, mayfly richness, and caddisfly richness did not consistently corroborate the MM score results.
+As such, follow-up sampling could occur at this site, but does not need to be treated as a priority.

 Continued annual or biannual replicated sampling in the lower Clackamas River is recommended to ensure a robust data set.
-Future data will allow further characterization of spatial and temporal variability under a range of climatic and flow conditions, thereby improving the ability to detect ecological change is response to changing ambient environmental conditions.
+Future data will allow further characterization of spatial and temporal variability under a range of climatic and flow conditions, thereby improving the ability to detect ecological change in response to changing ambient environmental conditions.